MourabitElBachir/Coursera_Capstone/The_Battle_of_the_Neighborhoods_week_1_Data_Describtion.md

 This work is about analysing two famous and multicultural cities : Paris and New York City.
 The boroughs and neighborhoods names and geometric informations of **Paris** are extracted from *Open data website* which provide all the datasets published by Paris city departments and its partners under an **ODbL license**.
 For **New York City**, the data is provided by the course in previous assignments in a JSON file and the original source of the this dataset exists for free on the website : ***New York University - Spatial Data Repository***.
 The coordinates will be utilized for map generation, and as input for the Foursquare API, that will be leveraged to provision venues information for each neighborhood

 We will focus on the venue category parameter, refining and clustering different categories of venues in major groups that will facilitate the analysis and also make possible the generation of better visualizations.
-Clustering algorithms like K-Means will be used to automatically group the neighborhoods in similar groups. *Seaborn* and *Folium* Python packages are used for data rendering and visualization, providing rich graphs and maps.
+Clustering algorithms like K-Means will be used to automatically group the neighborhoods in similar groups. *Plotly* and *Folium* Python packages are used for data rendering and visualization, providing rich graphs and maps.

 #### Example of features extracted from Foursquare API :